Gigaspaces/xap-docs/site/content/xap121/deployment-properties.markdown

 gs deploy -properties file://myConfigFolder/pu.properties data-processor.jar
 ```

-By default, the location is a file-system-based location of a properties file (follows Spring [Resource Loader](http://static.springframework.org/spring/docs/2.5.x/reference/resources.html#resources-resourceloader) syntax).
+By default, the location is a file-system-based location of a properties file (follows Spring {{%exurl "Resource Loader" "http://static.springframework.org/spring/docs/2.5.x/reference/resources.html#resources-resourceloader"%}} syntax).

 The following is an example of a `.properties` file that can be used with the sample `pu.xml` configuration shown above.
 In this case, the values within the `.properties` file are injected to the processing unit instances (overriding values in `pu.properties` if it exists).